 If you’re having trouble sending or receiving a file that’s been sent to you, chances are it’s just a slow connection or bandwidth issue.
-Below are other reasons that you might not be able to send or receive files using Skype and what you can do to fix the problem.
+You can also check the Skype status page to see if there are any reported issues.
+The following is a list of other reasons that you might not be able to send or receive files using Skype and what you can do to fix the problem.

 If you're currently on a Skype call, Skype will prioritize voice over the file transfer so that your conversation isn't disrupted.
 The file transfer speed will improve when you end your Skype call.
 To resolve issues with you, or your friend's speed or connection, follow the steps in our Call quality guide.

 If you lose your connection in Skype, the file transfer will automatically pause and then continue transmitting once you regain your connection.

 There is a 300 MB file size limit on shared files.
 If you send a file that is too large, you'll get the error "Not sent - file is larger than 300 MB."
 If you'd like to send a file larger than 300 MB, you can share it to your friends and family with OneDrive, our secure and reliable cloud storage.

 Make sure you have exchanged contact details with the person whom you're trying to send the file.
 You can only send files to contacts who already accepted your contact request.